 2. Crazy Egg

 The most common heatmap tool on the market right now is likely Crazy Egg.
-It provides scroll heatmaps, click heatmaps, and mouse cursor heatmaps.
-Confetti heatmap is another another helpful function that it provides.
+It provides scroll heatmaps, click heatmaps and mouse cursor heatmaps.
+Confetti heatmap is another helpful function that it provides.

-It’s quite simple to integrate Crazy Egg with free version and paid into a WordPress website.
+It’s quite simple to integrate Crazy Egg with the free version and pay into a WordPress website.
 Even the installation process is made simple by a plugin they have.

 Crazy Egg is available for $9 per month for 10,000 visitors and

 10 active pages.
-The Plus package, which costs $49 per month and includes 100,000 visits, 50 active pages, and hourly data, is their most popular one.
+The Plus package, which costs $49 per month and includes 100,000 visits, 50 active pages, and hourly data, is their most popular.

-Some of the key features of Crazy Egg:
+Some of the critical features of Crazy Egg:

-Scroll Maps: Scroll maps show where users are scrolling on a page and how far they are scrolling down.
+Scroll Maps: Scroll maps show where users scroll on a page and how far they scroll down.

-Real-Time Analytics: Crazy Egg provides real-time analytics, allowing businesses to see how users are interacting with their website in real-time.
+Real-Time Analytics: Crazy Egg provides real-time analytics, allowing businesses to see how users interact with their websites.

 3. Heatmap.com

-Heatmap.com is the first Heatmap with direct revenue-attribution for every element on your website.
-Other heatmaps just track clicks and scrolls which is not very useful as you don’t know which clicks lead to sales. this is why CRO veteran Dylan Ander created heatmap.com to show the revenue associated with each click.
+Heatmap.com is the first Heatmap with direct revenue attribution for every element on your website.
+Other heatmaps track clicks and scrolls, which is not very useful as you don’t know which clicks lead to sales.
+This is why CRO veteran Dylan Ander created heatmap.com to show the revenue associated with each click.

-This makes it easier, more effective, and faster to optimize any E-commerce website over other heatmaps.
+This makes optimizing any E-commerce website easier, more effective, and faster than other heatmaps.

 Features: